Smart Growth

 Examples and Case Studies

-LGC (2004) and various organizations such as the Congress for New Urbanism (www.cnu.org) and the Smart Growth Network (www.smartgrowth.org) provide numerous case studies.
+Various organizations such as the Congress for New Urbanism (www.cnu.org) and the Smart Growth Network (www.smartgrowth.org) provide numerous case studies.

 Portland Region (www.friends.org; www.trans.ci.portland.or.us